daksheshsharma2409/pulsetrade/README.md

-# 📈 PulseTrade
+# 📈 stox

 > **A real-time paper trading simulator for US stocks and cryptocurrency.
 Practice trading with virtual money, real market data, and zero financial risk.**

 ---

-## 📖 What Is PulseTrade?
+## 📖 What Is stox?

-PulseTrade is a full-stack web application where users practice buying and selling **US stocks** (via Finnhub) and **cryptocurrencies** (via Binance) using **virtual money**.
+stox is a full-stack web application where users practice buying and selling **US stocks** (via Finnhub) and **cryptocurrencies** (via Binance) using **virtual money**.
 No real money is involved.
 Users compete on leaderboards, set price alerts, place advanced orders, copy other traders, and analyze their portfolio performance.

 Think of it as a **video game for trading** — realistic, competitive, and completely safe.

 ---

-## 🎯 Why PulseTrade?
+## 🎯 Why stox?

 | For Users                          | For Evaluators                     |
 | ---------------------------------- | ---------------------------------- |